 Stress, mindset, and youth athletes performing under pressure

 Sport and physical activity are used as a way to exercise and offer stress relief.
 In many cases, they help.
-Sport can create a sense of community, improve self-confidence, and provide an avenue for exercise.
-Despite the many benefits of sport participation, youth athletes are not immune to experiencing stress and possible poor mental health.
+Sport can also create a sense of community, improve self-confidence, and provide an avenue for exercise.
+Those are huge benefits, especially at the youth or junior level.
+Despite the many benefits of sport participation, youth athletes are not immune to experiencing stress and possibly symptoms of poor mental health.

-Research shows that mental ill-health is the most prominent health condition in developed countries among youth athletes aged 14-25.
+Research shows that mental illness is the most prominent health condition in developed countries among youth athletes aged 14-25.
+In fact, 1 in 6 youth athletes have a mental health condition, and 50 percent of all lifetime mental illness begins by age 14.
 Much of this can be a result of performance-related stressors like the demands to achieve a certain level of success, suffering injuries, and mental fatigue.
 These factors can take a toll on the youth athlete and lead to burnout and loss of self-confidence.

 Cognitive Behavioral interventions can help reduce these stressors and improve the mindset of youth athletes by practicing self-compassion.